-- This section provides outline responsibilities for monitoring work, who collect data and the officers responsible for performing analysis.
-The following are the outlines of monitoring work: - 1.
-To ensure inputs are made available at all time of the MTSS work and other decision to be taken; - 2.
+This section provides outline responsibilities for monitoring work, who collect data and the officers responsible for performing analysis.
+The following are the outlines of monitoring work:

+- 1. To ensure inputs are made available at all time of the MTSS work and other decision to be taken; - 2.
 To provide a continuous feedback system to the government/developing partners through the life cycle of a project; - 3.
 To involve keeping surveillance on the sector projects. - 4.
 To also involve overseeing and periodic review of each activity of sector at all level of implementation; - 5.
 To ensure that adjustment can be made and correction effected in an on-going project; - 6.
 To also ensure that resources are used judiciously and quality project implementation. - 7.
 To communicate effectively to the Stakeholders on how goals and objectives of projects are being met.

-Besides, data collection is carried out by Monitoring & Evaluation unit Staff in all MDAs and State Bureau of Statistics.
-Data analysis is done by Monitoring & Evaluation Officers in collaboration with staff of State.
+Besides, data collection is carried out by Monitoring & Evaluation unit Staff in all MDAs Data analysis is done by Monitoring & Evaluation Officers in collaboration with Budget staff.
+The type of information needed will determine the type analysis to be used.
+The data analysis can be carried out manually or the use of software design for M&E purposes.